Diya (lamp)

+Bronze nilavilakku lamps commonly placed in front of altars at home.

-A diya, diyo, deya, deeya, dia, divaa, deepa, deepam, deep, deepak or saaki (दीपम्) is an oil lamp made from clay or mud with a cotton wick dipped in oil or ghee.
+A diya, diyo, deya, deeya, dia, divaa, deepa, deepam, deep, deepak or saaki (दीपम्, दीया) is an oil lamp made from clay, brass or silver with a cotton wick dipped in oil or ghee.
 These lamps are commonly used in the Indian subcontinent and they hold sacred prominence in Hindu, Sikh, Buddhist, and Jain prayers as well as religious rituals, ceremonies and festivals including Diwali.

+The diya lamp was added to Unicode as in 2019.

 Traditional use

 Diyas are symbolically lit during prayers, rituals, and ceremonies; they are permanent fixtures in homes and temples.
 The warm, bright glow emitted from a diya is considered auspicious, regarded to represent enlightenment, prosperity, knowledge and wisdom.
 Diyas represent the triumph of light over dark, good over evil with the most notable example of this being on the day of Diwali.
 Diwali is celebrated every year to celebrate the triumph of good over evil as told in the Hindu epic, the Ramayana.
 Diwali marks the day Rama, Sita, and Lakshmana returned home to Ayodhya after 14 years in exile, after the defeat of Ravana.
 According to tradition, to welcome Rama, Sita, and Lakshmana home, the citizens of Ayodhya are said to have lit up the streets with diyas.
 They are regarded to be associated with Lakshmi in Hindu iconography and worship.